jafayer/OpenChessnut/README.md

 `import {connect} from "@jafayer/chessnut/web"`;

-These functions optinally take a callback, or just return the HID reference synchronously.
+These functions optionally take a callback, or just return the HID reference synchronously.
 Most of the time, you'll want to immediately wrap the HID device in the ChessNut class:

 ```javascript
 import {ChessNut} from "@jafayer/chessnut";